Section: 300-2

 a.
 Developing system reports that provide timely information for monitoring and remedying deficits.

 b.
-Partnering with the appropriate Administrative Official(s) to ensure that they have written resolution plans and that corrective actions are progressing for deficits that remain unresolved after June 30 of each fiscal year.
+Partnering with the appropriate Administrative Official(s) to ensure that they have written resolution plans and that corrective actions are progressing for deficits that remain unresolved.

 c.
-Reviewing deficit rollover requests from Vice Chancellors to make a recommendation for approval or disapproval to the VC-CFO as part of the annual budget development reviews for the upcoming budget year.
+Reviewing written deficit resolution plans for feasibility and making recommendations to the VC for Finance & Administration and/or the Chancellor as part of the annual budget process reviews for the upcoming budget year.

 |